kanow/operations/Documentation/Configuration/PluginConfiguration/Index.rst

 ====================

 The most important configuration settings can be done in the content element plugin.

-Because of using Extbase every setting can also be done by using TypoScript but remember that the settings of the plugin always override the settings from TypoScript.
+Those setting can also be done by using TypoScript but settings in the plugin always override the settings in TypoScript.
+With that is possible to set default settings in TypoScript and override it in a plugin if necessary.

 Tab "Options"